justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ### Call History

-TODO: this is kind of a mess, need to rewrite this paragraph:

 Each thread maintains a circular buffer of call history that is used to provide debug information in the event of an error.
-The buffer consists of an array of pointers-to-strings and the compiler generates calls to `Cyc_st_add` to perform runtime updates.
-This function needs to be fast as this function is called all the time!
-So it does the bare minimum and adds a call by updating the pointer at the current buffer index and incrementing that index.
+The buffer itself consists of an array of pointers-to-strings.
+Cyclone generates calls to runtime function `Cyc_st_add` as part of the compiled code to populate the buffer.
+This function must be fast as it is called all the time!
+So it does the bare minimum: update the pointer at the current buffer index and increment the index.

 ### Exception Handling